You want smart political talk without the meltdowns?

 Mike Lindell knows this.

-Uh, and we've also told you about their six-piece towel set.
+And we've also told you about their six-piece towel set.

 That's back.

-Now, you had sold this product out because it was that popular, and the towel set is made with U.S. cotton, extremely absorbent, comfortable, and you know, it's one of the best towels you're ever going to use.
+And the towel set is made with U.S. cotton, extremely absorbent, comfortable, and it's one of the best towels you're ever going to use.

 It's such a difference.

-Typically it retails for 7998.
+Typically, it retails for $79.98.

-With this 20th anniversary sale, it's 3999.
+With this 20th anniversary sale, it's $39.99.

-All you have to do is call 800 919-6090, mention my name to get this special deal.
+All you have to do is call 800-919-6090.

 They have other deep discounts on other great MyPillow products, or simply go to their website.

-When you get there, click on the Sean Hannity Square and get 50% off on this picks six-piece towel set and all their other great products, and you won't regret it.
+When you get there, click on the Sean Hannity Square and get 50% off on this six-piece towel set and all their other great products, and you won't regret it.

-Uh anyway, so Senator Rick Scott is is here.
+Anyway, so Senator Rick Scott is here.

-Uh want to get his take on last night's debate, and more importantly, he's going to be running in the 2024 cycle.
+And more importantly, he's going to be running in the 2024 cycle.

 How are you, sir?